 Having a repository with a collection of all your dotfiles is the best way to keep your environments synced on multiple machines (i.e. home and work).
-Having one of these bad boys allows you to set up a new machine in a matter of seconds, installing for you all your settings, alias and even programs.
+Having one of these bad boys allows you to set up a new machine in a matter of seconds, installing all your settings, aliases and even programs.

 But What is exactly a dotfile?

-Quoting Captain Hindsight, a dotfile is a file which filename starts with a
+Quoting Captain Hindsight, a dotfile is a file whose filename starts with a

 A file starting with a